23 Best Things To Do In Lakeland, FL 2025

 Free Things to do in Lakeland

-There are several free things to do in Lakeland, making it an affordable destination for travelers attempting to stick to their budget.
+Several free things to do in Lakeland make it an affordable destination for travelers on a budget.

 Lake Morton covers an area of approximately 40 acres and is known for its abundance of wildlife, including a large population of swans, ducks, and other waterfowl.
 Keep an eye out for some black swans on the lake!

-The large population of swans at Lake Morton is an iconic part of the Lakeland community and is why Lakeland is often referred to as the “Swan City.”
+The large population of swans at Lake Morton is an iconic part of the Lakeland community, which is why Lakeland is often called the “Swan City.”

-Visit on Mother’s Day weekend to experience the Mayfaire by-the-Lake art festival, where 140+ artist booths are set up around the lake.
-This event is one of the oldest and largest art festivals in Central Florida.
+Visit on Mother’s Day weekend to experience the Mayfaire by-the-Lake art festival, one of the oldest and largest art festivals in Central Florida.
+The event features 140+ artist booths set up around the lake.

 Address: Lake Morton Dr., Lakeland, FL 33801